-Talking about Udupi Ramchandra Rao’s education, he got his initial education from Adamaru village, Karnataka.
+Talking about Udupi Ramachandra Rao’s education, he got his initial education in Adamaru village, Karnataka.
 He then passed his intermediate examination from Christian High School Udupi in 1949.
 After completing his intermediate, he completed his B.Sc from the Government Arts and Science College, Anantapur in 1952.

 |College Name||Physical Research Laboratory, Ahmedabad (1960)|